BeatrixZselezny/police-simulation-framework/README.en.md

-# Police Simulation Game Project – Infrastructure Simulation for Law Enforcement
+# police-simulation-framework – Infrastructure Simulation for Law Enforcement

 This repository documents a developer-level simulation framework built with Java 21 and PostgreSQL.
 It is designed for law enforcement infrastructure modeling, not for entertainment or gameplay.